-Bad Stuff: Other OTC ear drops are over-used and frequently abused.
+Bad Stuff: OTC ear drops are over-used and frequently abused.
+They are only appropriate for prevention, not treatment.
 None will fix even the mildest problem so don’t be fooled by your dog’s ‘improvement’.
 They are just learning to live with the pain.
 Most ear drops permanently damage hearing if the eardrum is ruptured, and are always painful in diseased ears.

 Eye Drops for Dogs